 The album also prompted Joel’s biggest tour to date, playing 54 shows in the US and Europe in the Autumn of 1977.

 His success was interrupted in 1982 when Joel separated from his wife, Elizabeth Weber, whom he had married in 1973, and he also broke his wrist in an accident.
-Perhaps as a result of these difficulties, his next album, The Nylon Curtain, did not do as well as his earlier hits.
+Perhaps due to these difficulties, his next album, The Nylon Curtain, did not do as well as his earlier hits.

 But by 1985, Joel was back on form.
 His album, An Innocent Man, was a great success, and he had re-married – this time to model Christie Brinkley (they would later divorce).

 1989 brought new non-musical troubles for Joel, and a court case ensued between Joel and his former manager and brother-in-law, Frank Weber.
 Joel was accusing Frank of fraud and stealing $90 million from him.

 The case was settled in 1991, with Joel awarded $2 million.